Friday, March 23, 2007 |

 Definition of Cardio Pulmonary Resuscitation

 Cardiopulmonary resuscitation (CPR) is a lifesaving technique useful in many emergencies, including heart attack or near drowning, in which someone's breathing or heartbeat has stopped.
 CPR involves a combination of mouth-to-mouth rescue breathing and chest compression that keeps oxygenated blood flowing to the brain and other vital organs until more definitive medical treatment can restore a normal heart rhythm.
+When the heart stops, the absence of oxygenated blood can cause irreparable brain damage in only a few minutes.
+Death will occur within eight to 10 minutes.
+Time is critical when you're helping an unconscious person who isn't breathing.

 Cardiac Arrest Symptoms and Causes